iodepo/odis-arch/README.md

 # odis-arch

-Development of the ODIS architecture.
+Repository for the development of the ODIS architecture.

 ## Project documents